 What is a telepresence robot used for?

-A telepresence robot is used to give remote users a physical presence in a distant location.
+A telepresence robot gives remote users a physical presence in a distant location.
 Primary uses include remote work (attending meetings, touring facilities), healthcare (patient consultations, medical rounds), and education (allowing homebound students to attend class).
-The robot serves as your "body" in another location, letting you move around, interact with people, and participate in activities from anywhere in the world.
+The robot serves as your "body" in another location.

 How much does a telepresence robot cost?

 Telepresence robot prices range from approximately $1,400 for basic consumer models to over $32,000 for enterprise-grade autonomous systems.
-Popular mid-range options like the Double 3 cost around $4,500, while budget-friendly choices like Ohmni start around $2,000.
-Monthly leasing options are available starting under $1,000/month for some enterprise solutions.
+Popular mid-range options like the Double 3 (Note: Currently sold out) cost around $4,500, while budget-friendly choices like Ohmni start around $2,000.

 Can telepresence robots navigate autonomously?

 Some telepresence robots offer autonomous navigation, while others require manual control.
-High-end models like the Ava 500 can navigate completely autonomously using LIDAR and advanced mapping—you simply click a destination on a map.
-Mid-range robots like Double 3 offer semi-autonomous features like obstacle avoidance and click-to-drive.
-Budget models typically require manual control via arrow keys or joystick.
+High-end models like the Ava 500 can navigate completely autonomously using LIDAR and advanced mapping.
+Mid-range robots like Double 3 (Note: Currently sold out) offer semi-autonomous features like obstacle avoidance.

 Are telepresence robots better than Zoom?

 Telepresence robots complement rather than replace video conferencing.
-They're better for situations requiring mobility, physical presence, or spontaneous interaction—like facility tours, impromptu desk-side chats, or moving between meetings.
-Video conferencing remains more practical for scheduled meetings where mobility isn't needed and is obviously more affordable.
+They're better for situations requiring mobility, physical presence, or spontaneous interaction—like facility tours and impromptu desk-side chats.
+Video conferencing remains more practical for scheduled meetings.

 What is the best telepresence robot for business?

-For most businesses, the Double 3 ($4,499) offers the best balance of features, reliability, and price.
-It includes autonomous navigation, excellent audio/video quality, and is designed for enterprise environments.
-For larger enterprises with bigger budgets, Ava Robotics provides superior autonomous capabilities.
+For most businesses, the Double 3 (Note: Currently sold out) ($4,499) offers the best balance of features, reliability, and price with autonomous navigation and excellent audio/video quality.
+For larger enterprises, Ava Robotics provides superior autonomous capabilities.
 For budget-conscious SMBs, Ohmni delivers excellent value.

 Do telepresence robots work with WiFi?

 Yes, telepresence robots require WiFi connectivity to function.
 They connect to your local network and stream video/audio through cloud services.
-Reliable WiFi coverage throughout the operating area is essential—typically requiring enterprise-grade WiFi with good coverage.
-Most robots need 5-10 Mbps bandwidth for smooth video streaming.
+Reliable WiFi coverage throughout the operating area is essential—typically requiring 5-10 Mbps bandwidth.

 Can telepresence robots climb stairs?

-The telepresence robot market is evolving rapidly.
-Key trends to watch include:
+The telepresence robot market is evolving rapidly with several key trends to watch.

 AI Integration: Expect smarter autonomous navigation, voice control, and even AI-powered conversation assistance.